-This is an important aspect of any federal case and that is, what the federal government agents are doing before the case is even filed.
-I get a lot of clients who come to me pre-filing at the investigative stage and they're really not sure what to do.
+This is an important aspect of any federal case: what the federal government agents are doing before the case is even filed.
+I get a lot of clients who come to me pre-filing at the investigative stage, and they're really trying to figure out what to do.
 They know that the feds are investigating them.

 They've either tried to talk to them or have talked to them.
 They've reached out to people that they know, witnesses, their employees.
-So, the person gets wind of the fact that the federal government — the FBI, the DEA — or whatever federal branch — Homeland Security, the Secret Service — are investigating them and instead of just burying your head in the sand, obviously what you want to do is hire a federal criminal defense attorney to defend you right from the beginning.
+So, the person gets wind of the fact that the federal government — the FBI, the DEA — or whatever federal branch — Homeland Security, the Secret Service — is investigating them.
+Instead of just burying your head in the sand, what you want to do is hire a federal criminal defense attorney.
+This attorney will not only defend you in court but also manage the investigative stage, acting as a buffer between you and the federal agencies and ensuring that no incriminating information is given.

 Retain a Federal Criminal Lawyer Early in the Process

 There's no reason to wait because while the government is building up evidence against you.
-You want to hire a defense attorney on your side doing whatever can be done on your behalf, and even if that means just reaching out to the agents, talking to the prosecutor, letting them know that you're represented.
+You want to hire a defense attorney on your side, doing whatever can be done on your behalf.
+This could include reaching out to the agents, talking to the prosecutor, gathering evidence in your favor, and ensuring that your rights are protected at all times.

 That's a crucial piece of the puzzle when it comes to a federal criminal case because now the prosecutors have somebody to talk to.
 They can go to your attorney and say, we've got the evidence to arrest your client.

-We've got the evidence to prosecute your client and then they can have a discussion about how that's all going to go done versus they just come to your home or work, bang your door down, take you away, and now you're in a panic state and alert as far as how you're going to defend yourself, how you're going to get out of custody while the case is pending.
+We've got the evidence to prosecute your client, and then they can discuss how that's all going to go versus them just coming to your home or work, banging your door down, and taking you away, and now you're in a panic state and alert as far as how you're going to defend yourself and how you're going to get out of custody while the case is pending.

 Independent Investigation

-Also at the pre-filing stage you can do your own investigation.
+You can also do your investigation at the pre-filing stage.
 I talk to my clients all the time.
-A lot of times we will get witnesses lined up.
+A lot of times, we will get witnesses lined up.
 We'll talk to them.
-I'll use my investigator so we can get statements, preserve them, lock them in and even give them to the prosecutors in certain situations.
+I'll use my investigator so we can get statements, preserve them, lock them in, and even give them to the prosecutors in certain situations.

-Obviously, you yourself don't want to talk to the federal agents, FBI or whatever federal agency is trying to talk to you or investigate you.
+Obviously, you want to avoid talking to the federal agents, FBI, or whatever federal agency is trying to talk to you or investigate you.
 You want to use your attorney to act as a buffer between you and these agencies.

 Let them talk to the agents and find out what's going on.
-Obviously, an attorney who knows what they're doing, is battled-tested, savvy, is not going to give any information that can incriminate you.
+Obviously, an attorney who knows what they're doing, is battle-tested, and is savvy is not going to give any information that can incriminate you.

-These guys are specially trained and a lot of times they'll even mischaracterize what you said or give some interpretation of what you said that is not accurate or correct, but it's too late.
+These guys are specially trained, and a lot of times, they'll even mischaracterize what you said or give some interpretation of what you said that is not accurate or correct, but there is still time.
 The bell's been rung.
 The cat's out of the bag.
 You're now being charged with a federal crime.

 They're using your own statements against you.
 That's the worst position to be in because a person's own statement is usually the most powerful evidence that the government can get in a criminal case, so you want to make sure you don't help them in the case.